 Students who wish to pursue a minor in education in either teacher education or educational studies should begin planning their course schedules no later than the sophomore year.
 With early planning they will be able to meet all of the requirements for a major and minor and to spend some time in off-campus study as well.
 Those students interested in certification need to think about how to manage the demands of student teaching in their senior year with their course work and thesis.

-Minor in Education (Teacher Education Strand).
-Requirements for the College's recommendation for certification in Maine as secondary school teacher include: 1) EDUC 231, 362; a department elective other than FYS 300; and all of the following: 447, 448, 460, and 461, including field experience in conjunction with each of these courses; 2) a major in an appropriate teaching field, although some fields may require additional courses; 3) fulfillment of the College's General Education and other degree requirements; and 4) fulfillment of state requirements, which include passing a standardized test and fingerprinting.
+Minor in Teacher Education.
+Requirements for the College's recommendation for certification in Maine as secondary school teacher include: 1) EDUC 231, 362; a department elective other than FYS 300; and all of the following: 447, 448, 460, and 461, including field experience in conjunction with each of these courses; 2) a major in an appropriate teaching field, although some fields may require additional courses; 3) fulfillment of the college's General Education and other degree requirements; and 4) fulfillment of state requirements, which include passing a standardized test and fingerprinting.
 Note that licensing of teachers is a state function; requirements differ from state to state, and these rules change frequently.
 Courses and experiences other than those offered at Bates may be required.
 Students interested in certification should consult with a faculty member as early as possible to plan for required course work.
 Applications must be completed by 1 March of the sophomore year.

-Minor in Education (Educational Studies Strand).
-Students choosing this option must complete seven courses.This minor requires that six of the seven courses be Department of Education courses.
+Minor in Education Studies.
+Students choosing this option must complete seven courses or six courses within the department and an internship pre-approved by the department chair.This minor requires that six of the seven courses be Department of Education courses.
 EDUC 231 is required for all students.
 Each education course requires at least thirty hours of field experience (such as tutoring or action research) in educational settings or fieldwork related to education more generally, such as research on policy.
 Students may apply to have an off-campus program or course count as one of the six required education courses.
 These requests require the prior approval of education faculty.
 Students are required to take EDUC 450 (Seminar in Educational Studies) in their senior year.
 Students design and complete a culminating project in educational studies, which may include field placement.
 Students are strongly advised to begin preliminary planning and application as soon as possible.

 Pass/Fail Grading Option.
 Pass/fail grading may be elected for courses applied toward the minor.